Project-X-Mods/coffeelinux/README.md

 2a.
 Coffee wallpapers in user pictures folder and default location.

 2b.
-Blended Cinnamon DE and Gnome, yet uses LightDM/Muffin, the gnome backend just smoothes it out a bit.
+Blended Cinnamon DE w/Gnome built in as well, uses GDM and Mutter to be different than Mint in some other ways lol.

 3/4.
 Linux Mint Themes, Sounds, Icons, and Backgrounds installed via yay during os install.